NVIDIA-Merlin/NVTabular/examples/getting-started-movielens/inference-HugeCTR/README.md

-# Inference with HugeCTR Model
+# Training and Inference with HugeCTR Model

-In this folder, we provide two example notebooks, [movielens-HugeCTR](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-HugeCTR/movielens-HugeCR.ipynb) and [movielens-HugeCTR-inference](https://github.com/NVIDIA/NVTabular/tree/main/examples/inference_triton/inference-HugeCTR/movielens-inference.ipynb), and explain the steps to do inference with Merlin Inference API after training a model with HugeCTR framework.
+In this folder, we provide two example notebooks, [Training-with-HugeCTR](https://github.com/NVIDIA/NVTabular/blob/main/examples/getting-started-movielens/inference-HugeCTR/Training-with-HugeCTR.ipynb) and [Triton-Inference-with-HugeCTR](https://github.com/NVIDIA/NVTabular/blob/main/examples/getting-started-movielens/inference-HugeCTR/Triton-Inference-with-HugeCTR.ipynb), and explain the steps to do inference with Merlin Inference API after training a model with HugeCTR framework.

 ## Getting Started